MIBST School 2026 Dates: Beet End 6/2-6/11/2026 * Sugar End 7/14-7/23/2026 * Ag School 7/27-7/31/2026 * Engineer School 10/20-10/23/2026

 Emergency situations do arise.
 The student must notify the director if they cannot attend a scheduled class.
 The director will work with the student to arrange make-up options for the student.
 A Certificate of Completion will be given to the student only when all assignments have been completed.

-Classes will be held in the classroom at the DoubleTree by Hilton – Bay City.
+Classes will be held in the Nokomis room at the Embassy Suites Minneapolis Airport.
 The typical daily class schedule will be as follows:

-Students will work on a group project to develop solutions to factory issues identified by the host company(ies).
+Students will work on a group project to develop solutions to factory issues identified by the host company.
 This group project allows students to network with individuals from other cooperatives, companies, and regions, discuss lecture learnings, share information and ideas, and develop solutions to real-world factory issues.
-On the last Thursday of the session, each group will present their solutions to the rest of the class.
+On the last Friday of the session, each group will present their solutions to the rest of the class.

-When making travel arrangements, please note, students are required to attend class every day through Thursday in full to receive their certificate of completion.
-Engineer School students are required to attend class on Thursday, October 30 until 12:00pm.
-The hotel is approximately 20 minutes from the local MBS International Airport.
-There are multiple transportation options to the hotel, including the hotel shuttle (based on reservations and availability), rental car, Uber, Lyft, taxi, etc…
+When making travel arrangements, please note, students are required to attend class every day through Friday in full to receive their certificate of completion.
+Engineer School students are required to attend class on Friday, October 23 until 12:00pm.
+The hotel is approximately 1.7 miles from the airport.
+There are multiple transportation options to the hotel, including the hotel shuttle, train, rental car, Uber, Lyft, taxi, etc…

-We look forward to seeing you in Bay City, MI.
+We look forward to seeing you in Bloomington, MN.

 Sincerely,